 At the end of the day, Seattle CityPASS will save you money if you’re the type of traveler who’s drawn to big attractions.

-Be Honest: Do I Need to Go Up the Space Needle?
+Traveling Alone to Seattle: Do I Need to Go Up the Space Needle?

 If you’re truly strapped for cash, then you don’t need to go to the top of the Space Needle.
 Equally gorgeous (and cheaper) views await you.
 And you can see the Space Needle in your photos since you’re not walking around inside it.